 However, in the other case referred to, Royal London didn't receive the transfer request until 23 July 2014 and didn't block the transfer until September 2014.
-Mr W's representatives say this was before the updated Scorpion Action pack but in reality the transfer request was received one day before the update was published - and so Royal London would've been aware of the updated guidance when considering the transfer.
-Mr W's transfer request was received on 18 June and the funds transferred on 27 June.
-So before the updated guidance was issued.
+It says this was before the updated Scorpion Action pack but in reality the transfer request was received one day before the update was published - and so Royal London would've been aware of the updated guidance when considering the transfer.
+Mr W's transfer request was received on 9 July and the funds transferred on 15 July 2014.
+So before the updated guidance.
 So I don't agree that the decision is contrary to Royal London's actions on the other case.
-I'll explain in more detail later why the difference in the timing of these two transfer requests is relevant.
+I'll explain in more detail below why the difference in the timing of these two transfer requests is relevant.